 NOTE: Delivery of Early Voting by Personal Appearance and Mail Ballots: The early voting clerk delivers the voted ballots, the key to the double-locked ballot box, etc., to the early voting ballot board at the time or times specified by the presiding judge of the early voting ballot board, during the hours the polls are open or as soon after the polls close as practicable.
 (Secs.
 87.021, 87.022).
 The custodian of the key to the second lock of the double-locked early voting ballot box delivers his or her key to the presiding judge of the early voting ballot board on request of the presiding judge.
 (Secs.
 85.032(d), 87.025).
 For county elections, elections ordered by the governor, and primary elections, the custodian is the sheriff, or in a year when the office of sheriff is on the ballot, the county judge.
 Alternatively, if the county judge does not have enough staff that can assist with this function, the county judge may designate the county auditor or members of the county auditor's staff if the county has a designated county auditor.
-If ballots are to be delivered before election day, the early voting polling place.
+If ballots are to be delivered before election day, the early voting clerk must post notice (PDF) at least 24 hours before each delivery at the main early voting polling place.
 See Tex.
-Sec'y of State Election Advisory No. 2022- 10.
+Sec'y of State Election Advisory No. 2022-10.